ibexa/documentation-user/docs/user_management/manage_users.md

 Here, you can manage users, their relations, roles, and policies.
 As you can see, the interface is the same as when working with regular content items.

-!!! caution

-    If you are creating a new user group, exclude it from the product tour configuration if necessary.

 ![Users section](img/users_section.png)

 !!! caution